hande-qmc/hande/documentation/manual/tutorials/semi_stoch.rst

 deemed to be most important (in that most of the wave function amplitude resides in this subspace), and performing projection exactly within it.
 Projection outside the subspace is performed by the usual FCIQMC stochastic spawning.

+.. [review] - JSS: insert some discussion about the memory implications and, as a result, the size of the deterministic space that is realistic?
+.. [review] - JSS: is it always best to use as large a subspace as possible or is there a speed/memory/etc tradeoff?
+.. [review] - JSS: This is done -> One way of doing this.
+Hopefully CAS will be available soon!

 Thus, we simply need to specify what subspace to use for the exact projection.
 This is done in HANDE using the scheme of [Blunt15]_, where the subspace is formed from the determinants on which the largest number of psips reside.
 We therefore simply need to tell HANDE what iteration to start using the semi-stochastic adaptation, and how many determinants to form the deterministic subspace from.

+..

+    [review] -  JSS: I think the above could do with some expansion:

+       + semi-stochastic does not (seem to?) improve initiator convergence in many cases
+       + semi-stochastic is slower, so may as well run without it whilst converging.

+   Is this a fair summmary?

+.. [review] - JSS: state why not critical and why 10000 is appropriate size of subspace.
+.. [review] - JSS: would an option to turn the semi-stochastic on after the shift is turned on be useful?

 Looking at the above simulation, it appears that the energy has converged by iteration 20000.
 This is not a guarantee that the wave function is also